Fiddler on the Roof (film): Musical numbers

-Differences from the Broadway musical
+Differences from Broadway

 The film follows the plot of the stage play very closely, retaining nearly all of the play's dialogue, although it omits the songs "Now I Have Everything" and "The Rumor (I Just Heard)".
 Lyrical portions of "Tevye's Dream (tailor Motel Kamzoil)" were omitted to avoid repetition.
-The film's soundtrack release notably contained some of these omissions, indicating they were removed from the film during the editing process.
-These include Golde blessing herself before going back to sleep.
+The film's soundtrack album contained some of these omissions, including Golde blessing herself before going back to sleep after Tevye describes the dream.

-Changes were also made in the song "Tradition", with the film omitting the dialogue between Reb Nachum the beggar (who, in the film, seems unable to speak, at least clearly) and Lazar Wolf as well as dialogue spoken by Yente and Avram.
+Changes were also made in the song "Tradition", with the film omitting the dialogue between Reb Nachum the beggar (who, in the film, seems to have difficulty speaking) and Lazar Wolf as well as dialogue spoken by Yente and Avram.
 In addition, in the film, two men argue about whether a horse claimed to be six years old was actually twelve, rather than whether the horse was actually a mule.
-The LP film soundtrack retained their names, Yitzhak and Avram, however this was also omitted in the film's release.
+The original soundtrack LP release retained their names, Yitzhak and Avram, however this was omitted in the film's release.
 Instead, an on-set, improvised take of Topol (saying "he sold him"), rather than the recorded dubbing, was used.

-Seven additional scenes were added to the film:
+Six additional scenes were added to the film: